Felpami/Pix2Blender/README.md

 1) Tools: Pix2Blender
 2) Import Export: MagicaVoxel VOX format

-With the file are provided:
+With the downloaded file are provided:
 1) One folder (InputImages) with 24 images for testing the network.